 Assisted service

-For Assisted service, you fill your enrolment form with the help of a Support Officer.
-The Support Officer will guide you on how to fill the enrolment form correctly.
+For Assisted service, you fill out your enrolment form with the help of a Support Officer.
+The Support Officer will guide you on how to fill out the enrolment form correctly.

 What are the Documents Needed for Your Enrolment?